 This is the simplest way to add the form components that can be detected by the OMR software.

 Not all OMR software products on the market will have a built in editor for creating compatible and instantly recognised OMR templates.

-A printout of the OMR template should be scanned and recognition tested in the OMR Software, before you go printing numerous OMR sheets and distributing them.
+A printout of the OMR template should be scanned and the scanned image is recognition tested to check your scanner’s settings with the OMR Software, before you go printing numerous OMR sheets and distributing them.

 How to Add OMR Response Bubbles to an OMR Software Template